-Gurdjieff purportedly learned of the Enneagram symbol or diagram from a Sufi brotherhood called the Sarmoung during his travels in search of spiritual knowledge.
+Gurdjieff purportedly learned of the Enneagram symbol or diagram from a Sufi brotherhood called the Sarmoung during his travels in search of hidden knowledge.

-One scene from the movie depicts the Enneagram and related movements or dances (the hexad of the symbol can be seen drawn on the floor with the three forces of affirming, denying, and reconciling repeated in the background).
+One scene from the movie depicts the Enneagram and related movements or dances.
+The inner lines or hexad of the symbol can be seen drawn on the floor with the three forces of affirming, denying, and reconciling repeated in the background.

 Gurdjieff first introduced the Enneagram to his study groups in 1916, but he didn't use it with personality types.

 Gurdjieff spoke of three traditional pathways of spiritual practice: through the body (the way of the Fakir), the heart (the way of the Monk), and the mind (the way of the Yogi).
 Gurdjieff taught that a fourth way combines the three centers of these traditional approaches to produce a more efficient, effective, and balanced approach for "waking up".
 The Gurdjieff teachings are also referred to as the Fourth Way teachings.

 The centers of intelligence are an important part of the personality types and map directly to the centers described in the Fourth Way.
 However, this doesn't mean the personality types came from the Fourth Way teachings.
 The idea of three centers can be found in many other traditions, theories, and disciplines as well.

 Gurdjieff and the Fourth Way used the Enneagram symbol in a very different way than today's personality types.
 It was primarily used to understand processes.

 Steps and influences in the process were placed on the numbers.